Tasmanian Devil Poems - Below

 turbulent dark wind...

 Falling of the Edge of the World

-tasmanian devil, angst, animals, history, hope,
+tasmanian devil, angst, animals, history, hope, life, loss, nature,

 The Tasmanian devil

 tasmanian devil, adventure, funny, history, night, dark, dark, night,

 The New Ocean House, back in sixty-eight,